Awning Care or Maintenance Instructions

 • If the mechanism has frozen, do not operate until it until it has thawed.

 • If it rains and the weather forecast is very cold, you should retract the awning before any ice can form.
-When it stops raining and there is no longer any frost, open the awning and let it dry before retracting it.
+When it stops raining and there is no longer any frost, open the awning and let it be completely dried before retracting it.